ami-iit/element_human-action-intention-recognition/README.md

    Objectives of this milestone are to perform a brief state of the art study on human motion prediction and activity recognition; implement an RNN architecture and test it with simple dataset; implement an architecture to estimate the uncertainty associated with the prediction.
 - [**Perform Human Motion Prediction on real Human Dataset**](https://github.com/dic-iit/element_human-action-intention-recognition/issues/16)
   Objectives of this milestone are to collect a dataset of real human motion (here walking) including kinematic and external wrenches; use those dataset to predict human walking motion and visualize the data.

+-  [**Use RNN for predicting human symbolic actions**](https://github.com/dic-iit/element_human-action-intention-recognition/issues/45)  Objective of this milestone is to recognize the human actions in the future.
+This can be used for example for the lifting task for ergonomy assessment.

+-  [**Close the Pipeline between Human-Action Prediction and Motion Prediction**](https://github.com/dic-iit/element_human-action-intention-recognition/issues/46)  Objective of this milestone is to close the pipeline between the human action prediction and human motion prediction.
+The human predicted actions are used for predicting the human motion in the future.